denniszielke/phoenix/challenges.md

     - calcbackend-svc.yml
     - calcfrontend-pod.yml
     - calcfrontend-svc.yml
 - Configure your application to be accessible from the internet and call the page.
-Use the square calculation.
+Use the calculation.

-2. AI **TODO**
+## 2. AI **TODO**

 **TODO AI**

-2. Manual deployment via ReplicationController
+## 3. Manual deployment via ReplicationController

 Let's see what happens if one of your pods fails.
 - Delete the frontend pod using the commandline and call the website again.